-Unrestricted, unrealized changes in fair value are recognized in the Statement of Remeasurement Gains and Losses until they are realized, when they are transferred to the Statement of Operations and Accumulated Surplus.
+Unrealized changes in fair value of restricted and endowment investments are recognized in the Statement of Remeasurement Gains and Losses until they are realized, when they are transferred to the Statement of Operations and Accumulated Surplus.

 2. SIGNIFICANT ACCOUNTING POLICIES (continued)